Module 5 of 21 · Foundations

 MAC addresses are permanent and cannot be changed.

-MAC addresses can be changed in software on virtually every operating system.
-On Linux: one command changes it.
-Modern phones (iOS 14+, Android 10+) now randomize their MAC address by default when connecting to Wi-Fi, specifically to prevent tracking.
-MAC-based access control (like Wi-Fi MAC filtering) is trivially defeated because attackers can sniff a legitimate MAC from the air and clone it.
+MAC addresses can be changed in software on most operating systems.
+Apple documents private Wi-Fi addresses that identify each network with a different Wi-Fi address, and Android documents MAC randomisation as enabled by default in Android 10 for client mode.
+MAC-based access control such as Wi-Fi MAC filtering is weak because attackers can observe a legitimate MAC and clone it.
 Use 802.1X with certificates for real network access control.

 5.5 Port numbers and sockets